-1 8 , , 1.
-Special Requirements NONE 2.
+1. Special Requirements NONE 2.
 Application Deadlines By March 20 or September 15 3.
 Application "Application for Change in Specialization" form, approved and signed by the current and future supervisors, (where applicable) submitted to the Academic Office 4.
-Notification of results 4.
-Notification of results early April or beginning of October 5.
+Notification of results early April or beginning of October ĺ 5.
 Contact Academic Office